enkidevs/curriculum/Android/Fundamentals/README.md

 sections:

-0
+  - 0
-1
-2

-Description: Fine tune your skills on Android foundations.
-It is important to have a familiarilty with Java.
+description: Fine tune your skills on Android foundations.
+It is important to have a familiarity with Java.